gitn00b1337/expo-widgets/README.md

 An expo module that allows you to make native widgets in iOS and android.

-IMPORTANT: Android is now under testing. iOS is production ready.
-Live activities are frequentUpdates are yet to be tested.
-Data transfer between widgets works well.

 # Installation

 ```npx expo install @bittingz/expo-widgets```